 Choose war, mom, dad, faux-parent, junior

 Not every parent, stepparent, and stepchild household devolves into open warfare.
-That's where earlier point #2 (dating for 24 months before getting remarried) could help.
+Earlier point #2 (dating for 24 months before getting remarried) could help here.

 And woe is you if step-siblings are involved.

 Parenting in a blended family can be tricky to navigate.
-Understanding each person's point of view—parents and kids—can help build goodwill and forge consensus.
+Understanding each person's point of view—parents and kids—fosters goodwill and consensus.

 7. Remarriage comes with new obstacles

-Before you commit yourself to another marriage, it's important to figure out what you're committing to—your marriage or children.
+Before you commit yourself to another marriage, figure out what you are committing to—your marriage or children.

 The ghost of your previous marriage could haunt you, especially if there were unpleasant experiences.
 You might not realize how it could affect your new marriage.